plinck/bamazon/README.md

 ## Overview

 This is an Amazon-like storefront Command Line Interface app (CLI).
 The app takes in orders from customers and depletes stock from the store's inventory.
 It tracks product sales across the store's departments and then provides a summary of the highest-grossing departments in the store.
+As fields are enetered using `inquirir`, I use the validate method to ensure that the fields entered are appropriate and match (e.g. must be a valid department ID when adding a product).

 ## Instructions

 - You must clone the repo to your machine since it is a console application
-- Then npm install dependencies
+- npm install dependencies
+- Create a mySQL database connecton with user id `plinck` and password `password` that has access to DB
 - Create the database using the SQL files --- `server/bamazon_db.sql` and seed data with `server/bamazon_data.sql`
-- Then run `node index` from the `server` directory - all sub menus are called from that for customer, manager and supervisor
+- Run `node index` from the `server` directory - all sub menus are called from that for customer, manager and supervisor
-- Create a mySQL database connecton with user id `plinck` and password `password` that has access to DB
 - If you want to use JAWS DB you will need a .env with my Heroku DB URL in it.
 I will give it to you if you need it.

 ## Technologies Used